henrietta-k/adapt-learning-wiki/Styling-your-course.md

 - **@inverted-foreground-color**
 - **@inverted-background-color**

 The inverted foreground/background are used in similar way as above.
-An ideal situation to use this is the the accordion component.
-The collapsed label color would be set using the foreground/background and the expanded display text would use the inverted.
+An ideal situation to use this is the the narrative component.
+The strapline background would be the inverted-background-color whilst the text would be the inverted-foreground-color.
+This should be used when you want an element to stand out from the background.

 - **@transparency**